Seal workers

 Gracefully stopping a worker

-In a sealing pipeline you often have multiple lotus-workers, and gracefully shutting them down is important to not cause disruptions in the pipeline.
-Storage providers often have a lot incoming sealing tasks in the pipeline, but want/need to shut down worker nr.XX for maintainence/upgrade.
+In a sealing pipeline there are often multiple lotus-workers, and gracefully shutting them down is important to not cause disruptions in the pipeline.
+Storage providers often have a lot incoming sealing tasks in the pipeline, but want/need to shut down worker nr.XX for maintenance/upgrade.
 We recommend following these steps:

 lotus-worker tasks disable --all